ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://learn.microsoft.com/en-us/azure/ai-services/language-service/language-detection/overview

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your company needs to process large amounts of documents.
+Q-076: Your company needs to process large amounts of documents.
 From the document text, key elements such as people names , locations and dates need to be extracted.

 Which of the following feature of the Azure AI Language service can you use for the requirement?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Sentiment Analysis
 b.
 Key phrase extraction
 c.
 Language detection
 d.
 Named Entity recognition

 Answer: d.
 Named Entity recognition

 Overall explanation: You can use the Named Entity recognition to get all of these elements.
 For more information on this service, one can visit the below URL